MAT SHOP

 What does the Neck Rotation Test measure?

-It measures how far the client can turn the head left and right.
+It measures active cervical rotation as the client turns the head left and right.

 Key Takeaways